jaynewey/bubbles/README.md

 You want to tell the Emitter what kind of particles to spawn.
 You can set `particle_settings` as a dictionary with the particle attributes you want.

 Particle variation specifies how varied you'd like the particles to be on a +- basis.
 For example, setting the `lifetime` in settings to 60 and the `lifetime` variation to 30 means that the lifetime of particles spawned by the emitter is between 30 and 90.
-Note you cannot vary colour (yet, anyway).

 ### ParticleEffect